lewang/ert-test-skeleton/README.md

-# Example skeleton for runnint ERT with Travis CI
+# Example skeleton for running ERT with Travis CI

 ![trav][trav-ci-status]